-Based on this motivation, to capture task-specific structural priors, we first obtain a \textit{task-aware representation matrix} \( \widehat{W} \in \mathbb{R}^{d_{\text{out}} \times d_{\text{in}}} \) using instruction-previewed SVD, as defined in Eq.~\eqref{eq:cordasvd}.
+To capture such discrepancies, we construct task-specific low-rank subspaces aligned with layer-wise representational heterogeneity.
+We first obtain a \textit{task-aware representation matrix} \( \widehat{W} \in \mathbb{R}^{d_{\text{out}} \times d_{\text{in}}} \) using instruction-previewed SVD, as defined in~\cref{eq:cordasvd}.
 This captures the dominant semantic directions associated with the task-specific response to the pretrained model.
-Then, to quantify the complexity of the representation required by each task at a given layer, we compute the \textit{spectral entropy} of the singular values \( \boldsymbol{\sigma} \in \mathbb{R}^{r_{\text{total}}} \) of $\widehat{W}$ as:
+Then, to quantify the complexity of the representation required by each task at a given layer, we compute the \textit{spectral entropy} of the singular values \( \boldsymbol{\sigma} \in \mathbb{R}^{r_{\text{total}}} \) of $\widehat{W_t}$ for task $t$ as:

-where \( r_{\text{total}} \) denotes the rank budget for truncating the SVD of \( \widehat{W} \).
-This reflects the effective rank and expressiveness of the layer-specific subspace required by each task.
+where \( r_{\text{total}} \) denotes the total dimension budget for truncating the SVD of \( \widehat{W_t} \).
+This quantifies the representational complexity of the subspace at each layer for a given task.